WardVerc/Treatos/README.md

 Welcome to Treatos!

-Please use our app with respect.
+Please treat our app with respect.

 Woof!